I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 EOF

-# Vectorize with Bedrock (pass Japanese text via file)
+# Vectorize with Bedrock (pass Japanese via file)

 aws bedrock-runtime invoke-model \